 Most of us will earn a wage or salary in return for labour,

-Once you have earned your income, there are only three things you can do with it; you can spend it, you can save it and, pay taxes.
+Once you have earned your income, there are only three things you can do with it; you can spend it, save it and pay taxes.

 There are no other alternatives!